Learn how to use leftover cranberry in a variety of everyday ways (like as jam on toast) and in a whole bunch of delicious recipes.

 We tend to think of Cranberry Sauce as a condiment for turkey and not much else.
 But actually, with its sweet and tart taste, cranberry sauce can be used in a variety of recipes.

-I’m going to share six basic uses for cranberry sauce below.
+I’m going to share some basic uses for cranberry sauce below.
 In addition, I have a bunch of recipes to point you to that use cranberry sauce.
 See, since originally posting about leftover cranberry sauce I got a bit obsessed and started using it in all kinds of things.
 The list of recipes I’ve made with cranberry sauce is now part of this post too and you’ll find it below with pictures and links.
 Enjoy!

 1) Pretend it’s jam and spread it on toast.
 Cranberry sauce will keep in the fridge for up to 3 weeks.
 Store it in a jam jar in the fridge and then pull it out in the mornings to add a festive feel to your toast.
 It tastes amazing with peanut butter or with cream cheese or on its own.